flatironsdevelopment/flatirons-cypress-test-gabriel/readme.md

 ## Feedback and Submission

 After completing the assigned test scenarios, you can submit your work through a pull request.

-Please provide any necessary documentation or notes along with your submissions.
+Please include a 2-3m video walking through your solution.

 If you encounter any issues or have questions, don't hesitate to reach out to the assessment coordinators.